google/oss-fuzz/README.md

 # OSS-Fuzz - continuous fuzzing of open source software

 > *Status*: Beta.
-We are preparing the project for the first public release.
-Documentation and smoothing the process is our main priority.
+We are preparing the project for public release.
+We are polishing the documentation and the process.

 [FAQ](docs/faq.md)
 | [New Target Guide](docs/new_target.md)